-We are a Delaware limited partnership formed in August 2000 and our limited partner units are traded on the New York Stock Exchange under the ticker symbol "MMP."
-Magellan GP, LLC, a wholly-owned Delaware limited liability company, serves as our general partner.
 Unless indicated otherwise, the terms "our," "we," "us" and similar language refer to Magellan Midstream Partners, L.P. together with its subsidiaries.
+Magellan Midstream Partners, L.P. is a Delaware limited partnership formed in August 2000 and its limited partner units are traded on the New York Stock Exchange under the ticker symbol "MMP."
+Magellan GP, LLC, a wholly-owned Delaware limited liability company, serves as its general partner.